9 US States With No Income Tax

-There are a handful of states without an income tax, and a couple of others that only tax dividends and interest.
+There are a handful of states with low state tax or without an income tax, and a couple of others that only tax dividends and interest.
 Of course, these states must still fund government programs, so they raise the money using fees, property taxes, sales taxes, and various other sources of income.
 Depending on the details of your individual situation, it may be worth considering a move to one of these states to help stretch your retirement dollars.

 The details below are based on data from the states and 2018 data from the Tax Foundation.
-The Tax Foundation data accounts for per-capita local and state taxes.
+This article will help you to find out U.S. states without income tax and low property tax and also states without corporate income tax.

 Alaska funds the government using gas and oil royalties.
 Along with low taxes, full-year Alaskan residents get an annual payment from Alaska’s Permanent Fund that distributes dividends based on these royalties.